USDA Plant Hardiness Zone Map. Mapping by PRISM Climate Group, Oregon State University

 A useful distinction is the classification of garlic into softneck and hardneck types.
 All wild garlic is of the hardneck type but domestic garlic may be either hardneck or softneck.
 Both begin with leafy tissue in spring but hardneck garlic will produce a seed stalk in late May or June.

 The softneck variety of garlic does not develop a flowering stalk (scape), so their stems stay soft and flexible, making them excellent for creating braids of garlic.
 Their soft stems equate to softneck.
 Softneck garlic normally grows best in climates with hot summers and mild winters.
 There are two common softneck garlic types; Artichoke and Silverskin.
 Artichokes are named for their resemblance to artichoke vegetables, with multiple overlapping layers containing up to 20 cloves.
 They are usually white to off-white with a thick, hard-to-peel outer layer.
-A few artichoke garlic varieties include: California Early, California Late, Early Red Italian, Italian Purple, Inchelium Red, and Italian Late.
-Silverskins garlic is layered like Artichokes and are also adaptable to a range of growing conditions but may bolt when stressed by cold weather.
+A few artichoke garlic varieties include California Early, California Late, Early Red Italian, Italian Purple, Inchelium Red, and Italian Late.
+Silverskins garlic is layered like Artichokes and is also adaptable to a range of growing conditions but may bolt when stressed by cold weather.
 They have 14-24 reddish cloves on oblong-shaped bulbs with white wrappers.
 Silverskins are frequently used in garlic braids.
 Garlic plant varieties for silverskins include: ‘Polish White’ ‘Chet’s Italian Red’ and ‘Kettle River Giant.’
 Softneck Garlic does not have a scape.
 Because they’re not spending energy growing this stem, they usually have more cloves than hardneck garlic.
 Softneck garlic is the most common variety found in grocery stores.
-Softneck garlic often have many smaller cloves and they sometimes form multiple layers of bulbs around the stem.
+Softneck garlic often has many smaller cloves and they sometimes form multiple layers of bulbs around the stem.

 The hardneck variety develop a stiff stalk from the cloves in the ground, topped by mini aerial cloves called "bulbils".
 This stiff stalk equates to hardneck.
 Hardneck garlic was the original selection that evolved from wild garlic.
 Compared to the softneck types, they typically have fewer but larger cloves, are more colorful and come in a wide range of flavors.
 They grow well in the colder, northern climates.
 The majority of the garlic grown in the northern tier of the United States is hardneck.
 Hardneck Garlic refers to the thick stem or flower stalk that grows up in the middle of the bulb.
 As the plant matures, a scape (pig-tail shaped stem) forms at the top of the plant's stem, and it usually grows into a round squiggle.
 Most garlic growers cut the scapes off so that all of the plant’s energy is going to the bulb, not to the scape and/or flower.
 Hardneck garlic typically is hardier than softneck garlic and is a good choice for Zone 2 up to Zone 6.
 There are three main types of hardneck garlic: purple stripe, rocambole, and porcelain.
 Within these types, there are many named varieties, each with its own particular traits, such as flavor or hardiness.
 A few examples of named hardneck varieties include: ‘Music', Chesnok Red’ ‘German White’ ‘Polish Hardneck’ ‘Persian Star’ ‘Purple Stripe’ and 'Rosewood’.
 Many of these names were developed by private individuals who named the strain using their own name, or anything they desired.
 In other words, some garlic plant varieties may be virtually the same despite different names, and some with the same name may be very different from each other.
 Music garlic was believed to have been brought to Canada from Italy during the 1980s.
 The porcelain-type garlic was named for Al Music, a tobacco farmer turned garlic grower who introduced the variety to Canada